EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-part2.md

 So, when implementing a new task, your focus will be on the execute method, leveraging `job.get_variable()`, `self.get_config()`, and `result.success()`, `result.failure()`, or `self.task_failure()` for outputs.

-## Implementing a New Task
+## Implementing the tasks for our example workflow

-Follow these steps to create and integrate a new task:
+In general, for each workflow step modelled as external worker task you have to do the following:

 1. Create a Handler Class